On the longest increasing subsequence and number of cycles of butterfly permutations: Number of cycles

 Additionally, we can define $C_k(\sigma)$ that counts the number of cycles of $\sigma$ of length $k$ for a permutation $\sigma\in S_M$.
 Recall then $C(\sigma) = \sum_{j = 1}^{M} C_j(\sigma)$ while $M = \sum_{j=1}^{M} j C_j(\sigma)$, where we further note $C_1(\sigma)$ returns the number of fixed points of $\sigma$.
 For example, Goncharov in \cite{Goncharov} also showed that the $C_k(\sigma)$ for $\sigma \sim \Unif(S_n)$ jointly converge to independent Poisson random variables of mean $k^{-1}$.
 Moreover, the sorted cycle lengths in $\sigma$ (in descending order), normalized by $n$, converge in distribution to the Poisson-Dirichlet distribution.

 The cycle statistics have also been analyzed for non-uniform random permutation models.
 For a class of exponential families on permutations that include the Mallows permutation model, Mukherjee \cite{mukherjee} showed a Poisson distributional limit for the number of cycles of fixed length.
 For the Mallows permutation model with Kendall's $\tau$ and parameter $q\in (0,1)$, Gladkich and Peled in \cite{gladkich2018cycle} showed that when $(1-q)^{-2}\gg n$, the sorted and normalized cycle lengths (in descending order) converge in distribution to the Poisson-Dirichlet distribution (as in the uniform case); when $(1-q)^{-2}\ll n$, all cycles have size $o(n)$.
-The sorted and normalized cycle lengths of permutations drawn from the Ewens measure (which corresponds to the Mallows permutation model with Cayley's distance) with parameter $\theta>0$ converge to the Poisson-Dirichlet distribution with parameter $\theta$ (see e.g. \cite{arratia2003logarithmic,feng1}).
+The sorted and normalized cycle lengths of permutations drawn from the Ewens measure with parameter $\theta>0$ converge to the Poisson-Dirichlet distribution with parameter $\theta$ (see e.g. \cite{arratia2003logarithmic, Crane16, feng1, kingman1978representation}).
+Diaconis and Tung additionally studied cycle statistics for certain wreath products of the form $\Gamma^n \rtimes S_n$ for fixed $\Gamma \subset S_k$, including normal limiting distribution for the number of cycles when $k$ is fixed and $n$ grows \cite{Diaconis_Tung_2024}.
 Further results can be found in e.g. \cite{he2023cycles, hoffman2017pattern, slim2024small, zhong2023cycle}.

 We will now focus on addressing the question of the number of cycles for butterfly permutations.